Get Off Your Butt

 Here are just a few ideas:

 Play.
 That's right: Playtime counts!
 Get moving with games of Nerf gun battles, ping-pong, or soccer.
 You can also jump rope or shoot some hoops.
 Grab a grown-up, and walk or ride your bike to a neighborhood park and have fun on the playground.
 Toss a Frisbee or fly a kite.
+Don’t forget walking the dog or playing tug of war or fetch with the dog.

 Shake it.
 Slip on your earbuds, play some tunes, and dance.